 Personal

-Financial: Michelle Garcia Winner is employed by Think Social Publishing, Inc. as an author/speaker and receives compensation for her presentations, as well as for the sale of her books, and receives compensation from The Center for Social Thinking as a clinician.
-Michelle owns the companies Think Social Publishing, Inc., as well as The Center for Social Thinking, Inc. and their related intellectual property.
+Financial: Michelle Garcia Winner is employed by Think Social Publishing, Inc. as an author/speaker and receives compensation for her presentations as well as the sale of her books.
+Michelle owns and is the CEO and Founder of Think Social Publishing, Inc. She is the owner of all related intellectual property and trademarks.

 How Does It Affect Emotional Regulation and Awareness?